zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/file-uploader.md

 Configure the displayed text used in **File Uploader**.

 ### Nanoflows

 This module includes two predefined nanoflows:

 #### ACT_CreateUploadedFileDocument

-This nanoflow will attaches an uploaded file to the context object.
+This nanoflow will attach an uploaded file to the context object.

 #### ACT_CreateUploadedImageDocument

-This nanoflow will attaches an uploaded image to the context object.
+This nanoflow will attach an uploaded image to the context object.